Skip to main content

 Georgina Guthrie

 The end of a project is a wonderful time.
-But before you start popping corks, there’s one more important piece of work to be done: your project’s post-mortem analysis.
+But before you start popping corks, there’s just one tiny thing left to do: your project’s post-mortem analysis.

-It doesn’t matter if you aced your latest project or barely made it, assessing your project in a post-mortem (also known as a debrief or retrospective meeting) will help you do things better next time.
-It’s always important to understand what’s working (and why), what’s not, and where opportunities lie.
-These insights will help you streamline workflow, innovate processes, and improve team collaboration.
+It doesn’t matter if you aced your latest project or barely scraped it through alive, assessing your project in a post-mortem (also known as a debrief or retrospective meeting) will help you do things better next time.
+And who doesn’t want that?

 What are the benefits of a post-mortem meeting?